-FIELD EXPERIENCES, and PRACTICA
+FIELD EXPERIENCES and PRACTICA

-- 1. Teacher candidates must complete the Field Experience Request form found on the HLGU Education Division website, and are NOT to make individual arrangements regarding their field experience school or cooperating teacher. - 2.
+- 1. Teacher candidates must complete the Field Experience Request form found on the HLGU Education Division website, and are NOT to make individual arrangements regarding their field experience school or cooperating teacher, unless specified by your instructor in your course syllabi. - 2.
 Teacher candidates must acquire liability insurance (free SMSTA membership is available and preferred) to cover their time in the classroom.
 Candidates must submit proof of liability insurance to education@hlg.edu. - 3.
 Teacher candidates will be notified by the Field Experience Coordinator as soon as they have been placed.
-Please do not contact individual building principals or classroom teachers for information. - 4.
+Please do not contact individual building principals or classroom teachers for information, unless specified by your instructor in your course syllabi. - 4.
 Teacher candidates are responsible for their own transportation to and from field experience/practicum. - 5.
 Attendance for field work is mandatory.
 If the teacher candidate must be absent from field experience, the teacher candidate must first contact the cooperating teacher and explain the situation, and then must personally notify the course instructor.
 All days missed must be made up. - 6.
 A one-time fingerprint background check is required before participating in field experiences or practicum at HLGU.
 Required forms and instructions are available in the Education Division Office and on the HLGU website. - 7.
 If at any time an HLGU teacher candidate is not welcome to continue field experience or student teaching due to violating a school and/or district policy, the teacher candidate will be immediately removed from the assigned placement.
 An additional placement will not be made for that semester, and the candidate will either be administratively withdrawn from the course or receive a failing grade, depending upon university deadlines.
-The teacher candidate will also be removed from the Teacher Education Program. (adopted February 2016) - 8.
+The teacher candidate will also be removed from the Teacher Education Program (adopted February 2016). - 8.
 An HLGU teacher candidate employed as the "teacher of record" or "paraprofessional" is allowed to complete HLGU field experiences in the school where employed.
 Specifics regarding grade level (and hours required in content area) will depend upon an individual's employment duties and experience.
-HLGU teacher candidates not employed as "teachers of record" or "paraprofessionals" are expected to complete field experience placements in more than one school. (adopted February 2016) - 9.
-Teacher candidates in the HLGU Master's Initial Certification track who are employed fulltime in an educational classroom setting are allowed to complete a portion of required field experience hours in their job assignment classroom(s).
-However, at least half of the required field experience hours must be completed in a different classroom within their certification area.
-This policy does not refer to your student teaching semester.
-If a teacher candidate chooses to complete all of his/her field experience hours in the same school building/district, he/she must complete the student teaching semester in a different school building/district (depending on size of district). (adopted October 2018)
+HLGU teacher candidates not employed as "teachers of record" or "paraprofessionals" are expected to complete field experience placements in more than one school (adopted February 2016).

-- 10. Teacher candidates are expected to follow the "Dress Code/Appearance" guidelines listed for Student Teaching. - 11.
+- 9. Teacher candidates are expected to follow the "Dress Code/Appearance" guidelines listed for Student Teaching. - 10.
 If a teacher or administrator contacts HLGU to report that a teacher candidate is "sleeping on the job" or neglecting to perform assigned duties, the candidate must withdraw from the field experience/practicum course and retake it during another semester.
-If the university deadlines have passed for withdrawing from a course, the candidate will receive a failing grade. - 12.
-Teacher candidates are not allowed to bring cell phones into the field experience or practicum classroom. - 13.
+If the university deadlines have passed for withdrawing from a course, the candidate will receive a failing grade. - 11.
+Teacher candidates are not allowed to bring cell phones into the field experience or practicum classroom. - 12.
 When possible, the teacher candidate should work to avoid any unnecessary risk in relationships.
-Candidates should check the school district's policy on the use of social media (e.g., do not "friend" students or parents of students on Facebook, connect with students via online gaming).
-When communicating one-on-one with a student or parent, the candidate should be in view of another person (i.e., keep classroom door open). - 14.
+Candidates should check the school district's policy on the use of social media (e.g., do not "friend" students or parents of students on social media, connect with students via online gaming).
+When communicating one-on-one with a student or parent, the candidate should be in view of another person (i.e., keep classroom door open). - 13.
 During the "Field Experience II" course, teacher candidates must complete the steps for admittance into the Teacher Education Program.